Clarence Jey: Life and career

 Jey spent some of his childhood in Australia, performing with local bands and composing and producing music at his studio in Melbourne where he wrote and produced the theme song and additional music for the 2007 US Emmy-nominated Discovery Kids animation television show, Growing Up Creepie.
-This led to his relocation to Los Angeles, California.
-Upon his relocation, he produced music for guitarist and former member of American bands Poison and The Winery Dogs, Richie Kotzen.
+He then relocated to Los Angeles, California.
+Upon his relocation, he produced music for guitarist Richie Kotzen.
 He has since composed music and written songs for television shows including Lego City Adventures, Common Law, America's Got Talent, Randy Jackson Presents America's Best Dance Crew and The Newsroom.
 Jey's songs and music have been used on commercials including the US retailer Kohls and in Vodafone ads.
+Jey oversaw a contestant on the 2015 reality show Famous in 12 for The CW.

 Jey has also worked in film.
 In 2014, he produced and composed songs, and was music supervisor for the film Full Love, directed by Jean-Claude Van Damme, which premiered at the Shanghai International Film Festival.
-Jey worked with the US reality show, Famous in 12, on The CW network, where he was invited to assist the up-and-coming artist to find her dream.

-In 2015, Clarence Jey produced music for Grammy winning R&B group, All-4-One's record, "Twenty+", which was released in July, 2015.
+In 2015, Clarence Jey produced for R&B group All-4-One on their eighth studio album, Twenty+, which was released in July 2015.
 In 2016, Jey composed music and wrote lyrics for the musical theater show "Jambalaya The Musical", along with his production partner, American songwriter Jeff Barry.
 Clarence Jey was involved in part of the music in the Hallmark Channel movie titled My Christmas Love, as well as Australian TV comedy series Please Like Me.

 In 2018, Jey produced a song titled "Wasted" on New Zealand roots reggae band Katchafire's album Legacy, which debuted at number 3 on US Billboard Reggae Album Chart.

-2019 saw Jey and his writing partner Jeff Barry composed and wrote a song for Lego City Adventures, a computer-animated television series, produced by The Lego Group, for Nickelodeon television.
+In 2019, Jey and his writing partner Jeff Barry composed and wrote a song for Lego City Adventures, an animated television series, produced by The Lego Group, for Nickelodeon television.